 (3) You report information about the abuse of a child, an elderly person, or a disabled individual who may require protection; or

-Psychotherapy is a professional service I will provide to you.
-Because of the nature of therapy, your relationship with me has to be different from most relationships.
+Our relationship has to be different from most relationships.
 It may differ in how long it lasts, the objectives, or the topics discussed.
 It must also be limited to only the relationship of therapist and client.
-If you and I were to interact in any other ways, you would then have a "dual relationship," which could prove to be harmful to you in the long run and is, therefore, unethical in the mental health profession.
+If you and I were to interact in any other way, we would then have a "dual relationship," which could prove to be harmful to you in the long run and is, therefore, unethical in the mental health profession.
 Dual relationships can set up conflicts between the therapist's interests and the client’s interests, and then the client’s (your) interests might not be put first.
 In order to offer all of my clients the best care, my judgment needs to be unselfish and purely focused on your needs.
 This is why your relationship with me must remain professional in nature.

 Additionally, there are important differences between therapy and friendship.
 Friends may see your position only from their personal viewpoints and experiences.
 Friends may want to find quick and easy solutions to your problems so that they can feel helpful.
 These short-term solutions may not be in your long-term best interest.
 Friends do not usually follow up on their advice to see whether it was useful.
 They may need to have you do what they advise.
 A therapist offers you choices and helps you choose what is best for you.
 A therapist helps you learn how to solve problems better and make better decisions.
 A therapist's responses to your situation are based on tested theories and methods of change.

-You should also know that therapists are required to keep the identity of their clients secret.
-As much as I would like to, for your confidentiality I will not address you in public unless you speak to me first.
-I also must decline any invitation to attend gatherings with your family or friends.
+You should also know that therapists are required to keep the identity of their clients confidential.
+For your confidentiality, I will not address you in public unless you speak to me first.
+I must also decline any invitation to attend gatherings with your family or friends.
 Lastly, when your therapy is completed, I will not be able to be a friend to you like your other friends.
-In sum, it is my duty to always maintain a professional role.
+In sum, it is my ethical duty as a therapist to always maintain a professional role.
 Please note that these guidelines are not meant to be discourteous in any way, they are strictly for your long-term protection.

 Due to the very nature of psychotherapy, as much as I would like to guarantee specific results regarding your therapeutic goals, I am unable to do so.
 However, with your participation, we will work to achieve the best possible results for you.
 Please also be aware that changes made in therapy may affect other people in your life.
 For example, an increase in your assertiveness may not always be welcomed by others.
 It is my intention to help you manage changes in your interpersonal relationships as they arise, but it is important for you to be aware of this possibility nonetheless.